NC-Das/Maximize-Sprint-Capacity-Utilization/README.md

 # Maximize-Sprint-Capacity-Utilization

+The genetic algorithm was implemented to enhance the allocation of tasks for a team during a 14-day sprint.
+A total of 420 task hours were allocated across five team members.
+The calculated workload for each team member is shown along with their individual capacity limits.
+Each team member has been assigned solely tasks from projects for which they are qualified, following the established constraints.

 Dataset:
 This Project needs two CSV files as input:
 1. tasks_300.csv – This file holds information about tasks, including task_id, project_id, and task_hours.
 2. team_members.csv – This file enumerates team members, detailing their trained projects and available capacity.

 Code Overview:
 1.initialize_population: Creates an initial population of randomly generated task assignments. def initialize_population(tasks, team_members, pop_size=50):